MaslowCommunityGarden/Bolt-Together-Maslow-Frame/INSTRUCTIONS.md

 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/Bolt-Together-Maslow-Frame/master/Pictures/Bungee%20on%20idlers.jpg)

-Now that we have completed building the frame we need to use it to cut the sled.
+Now that we have completed building the frame, we need to use it to cut the sled.
 Instructions to build a temporary sled and use it to cut the final version can be found [here](http://maslowcommunitygarden.org/Maslow-Ring-System.html?instructions=true).

 Notes to improve the design:

-   It would be way easier to put this together if all the holes were equally distant from each end of the board so that the parts were reversible.
+   It would be much easier to put this together if all the holes were equally distant from each end of the board so that the parts were reversible.